 An estimated 2 million passengers were affected by the train breakdown today, which is the largest breakdown affecting most number of stations in history.”

-And this news article… Exaggerating facts and exploding figures are good methods to gain support from a naive crowd, not a majority.
+And this news article… Purposefully incendiary writing is good method to gain support from a naive crowd, not a majority.
 It doesnt make you fake news, it makes you news that people read and want to block the source because after a long day of work, it’s very unpleasant finding something that aims at giving people more emotion than fact.
 And when you do this in a country that enforces social studies as a compulsory subject, you can’t get anywhere. contrary to popular belief, social studies doesn’t teach us to like our government.
 Heck, so many students find out how flawed our government is from learning ss.
 It teaches us (not including the students who decide to not learn the subject) to assess statements, tell apart fact from opinion, biased from unbiased, credible from absolutely crap

 And this is why, regardless of the facts you report, regardless of what I stand for, regardless of how much i hate being late to school on a thursday morning right before my exams cos the train was stuck at cck for a solid 20 minutes as much as you do getting home later than usual, i feel that you, states times review guys, should shut down and stop stirring nonsense in people’s lives